scottchiefbaker/php-sqlite-cache/README.md

 * msgpack

-If either **igbinary** or **msgpack** modules are available we will automatically use them as the serialization method for the database.
+If either **igbinary** or **msgpack** modules are available we will automatically use them as the serialization storage method in the database.
 If neither are available we fall back to JSON.

 ## Usage